Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

 As long as the $u_1$ and $u_{-1}$ sub-components are non-zero, the T-F approximation gives an estimation of the total as well as sub-component number densities (see Table 1),

-As the value of $p'$ is chosen as positive (and $\lambda_1$ is positive as well) the $u_{-1}$ component goes to zero much faster than the other one.
-So beyond the T-F radius of the $u_{-1}$ component the AF state ceases to exist.
-As the $u_1$ component is still non-zero, so according to T-F, the situation is domain-like with AF state at the center of the trap followed by the ferromagnetic state outside ( for $|\zeta|>\zeta^{TF}_{-1}$).
+As the chosen value of $p'$ is positive (also, $\lambda_1>0$ ), the $u_{-1}$ component goes to zero much faster than the other one.
+So beyond the T-F radius of the $u_{-1}$ component, the AF state ceases to exist but the sole presence of the $u_1$ component signifies the ferromagnetic state.
+So according to T-F, the situation is domain-like with the AF state at the center of the trap followed by the ferromagnetic state outside ( for $|\zeta|>\zeta^{TF}_{-1}$).

 Just like the PM state that we have seen earlier, the numerical simulation does not vindicate the domain-like prediction.
 Rather the AF state is found to be present for all values of $\zeta$.
-The VM can be applied to get an analytical explanation of the situation for this multi-component state.

-Following the same procedure as described for PM state one can apply the VM for the total density and the sub-component density $u_{-1}$.
-The $u_0$ component is empty and there will be two matching points $\zeta_{tot}^{mat}$ and $\zeta_{-1}^{mat}$ that are to be found out from the minimization of the total energy.
-For the previously mentioned $p'$ and $q'$ values, we get these two matching points to be, $\zeta_{tot}^{mat}=8.36$ and $\zeta_{-1}^{mat}=5.79$.
+Following the same procedure as described for the PM state one can apply the VM for the total density and the sub-component density $u_{-1}$.
+The $u_0$ component is empty and there will be two matching points $\zeta_{tot}^{mat}$ and $\zeta_{-1}^{mat}$ which are to be found out from the minimization of the total energy.
+For the previously mentioned $p'$ and $q'$ values, we get these two matching points to be, $\zeta_{tot}^{mat}=8.36$ and $\zeta_{-1}^{mat}=6.08$.
 These also produce the analytical formulae of the total density and the $u_{-1}$ components.
 The density expression for $u_{1}$ component can be obtained by subtracting the other sub-component density from the total density.

-The VM shows that the domain-like situation that the T-F predicts is incorrect and justifies the fact that the kinetic energy terms cannot be neglected at least near the T-F radius for the sub-component which is of smaller density, in this case, the $u_{-1}$ component.
+The VM shows that the domain-like situation that the T-F predicts is incorrect and justifies the fact that the kinetic energy terms cannot be neglected near the T-F radius for the sub-component which is of smaller density, in this case, the $u_{-1}$ component.
 The VM also produces a low-density expression of the $u_{-1}$ component which has a small but non-zero presence beyond $u_{-1}^{TF}$.
 Thus, it is only the AF state that is present for all regions of space.
 Moreover, the analytic number density expressions obtained from VM corresponding to each sub-component are in fair agreement with the numerically obtained profiles (see Fig.\ref{fig:VM_anti-ferro}).